Steps Of Listening In Acting

 Acting Tips That Help You Listen Help You Receive the Other Actor

 Listening is one of the most important skills an actor can have.
-It allows you to be present in the moment and really connect with your scene partner.
-Here are some tips to help you listen and receive the other actor:
+It allows you to be present in the moment.
+Being really connected with your scene partner in vital to every acting scene.
+When you help yourself receive the other actor you inform yourself during your acting experience.

 1. Be present in the moment and focus on your scene partner.